WalletConnect/push-server/spec/spec.md

 This is sent whenever echo server encounters an error.
 The `fields` property will only be available if it is a user provided field that caused the error.
-The `errors` property will always be available and contains more generic errors e.g. Postgres error.
+The `errors` property will only be available when we can provide more generic errors e.g. Postgres error.

 > **Note** `location` should be treated as an enum (`body`, `query`, `header`) where `body` is the
 > default unless otherwise specified.